Linear and nonlinear stability of rate-and-state faults: Spectral method for numerical solution of Uenishi and Rice [2003] eigenvalue problem

-If we instead solve the eigenvalue problem as posed by (\ref{eq:fixeig}), we may obviously retrieve the $n$ discrete eigenvalues $\eta_q$ as the inverse of those found for $\eta^{-1}$, and we can construction the eigenfunctions using (\ref{eq:Sij}) as before.
+We may also rearrange (\ref{eq:geneig}) into a simple matrix eigenvalue problem by multiplying the left and right hand sides by $\eta^{-1}$ and the inverse of the matrix $\bar K_{ij}$, the components of which are written such that $\sum_{i=1}^n\bar K^{-1}_{ki}\bar K_{ij}=I_{jk}$ where $I_{jk}$ is the identity matrix.
+Consequently, \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} If we instead solve the eigenvalue problem as posed by (\ref{eq:fixeig}), we may obviously retrieve the $n$ discrete eigenvalues $\eta_q$ as the inverse of those found for $\eta^{-1}$, and we can construction the eigenfunctions using (\ref{eq:Sij}) as before.
 As an aside, we could not have alternatively multiplied (\ref{eq:geneig}) by the inverse of $S_{ij}$ as that inverse does not exist, which is evident considering that $S_{ij}$ is a singular matrix due to the row of zeros introduced in (\ref{eq:Sijbar}).